A Call to Lay Ministry

 A Call to Licensed Ministry and Lay Micro-Certification

-Welcome and thank you for exploring Lifelong Christian Formation’s new Pathways of Vocation Initiative that engages clergy and lay leaders in the Episcopal Diocese of Texas in the process of discernment and discipleship.
+Welcome and thank you for exploring Lifelong Christian Formation’s new Pathways of Vocation Initiative that engages clergy and lay leaders in the Episcopal Diocese of Texas in the process of discernment and discipleship for the purpose of capacity building within our congregations by equipping and empowering lay leaders to become skillful practitioners of our Christian faith.

-In the Episcopal Church, all the baptized are ministers who work together to co-create a new reality on earth that is characterized by peace and harmony among all Creation.
+In the Episcopal Church, all the baptized are called to express their ministry of spreading God’s love by working together to co-create a new reality on earth that is characterized by peace and harmony among all Creation.
 This is the “dream of God,” as Verna Dozier once wrote.

 “But I’m an architect,” someone might say.
 “I’m a minister as an architect?”
 Another person might say, “But I bag groceries at HEB.
 I’m a minister as a grocery bagger?”
 And the answer is YES!
-In all that you do – in your thinking, speaking, and actions – you are a minister of Christ (Col. 3:17).
+In all that you do, God calls us to serve as Christ served – in your thinking, speaking, and actions (Col. 3:17).

 Discovering these callings is the process of discernment, and discernment is a deeply formative process where we listen carefully to the call of God in our lives through prayer, seeking the wisdom of trusted friends and family, and exploring our call through the counsel and advice of our community.